LATEST NEWS AND ANNOUNCEMENTS

 Impact of the COVID-19 Pandemic on 2020 Island Areas Censuses

-While the 2020 Island Areas Censuses operation was successful, the COVID-19 pandemic impacted the quality of the collected data on detailed social, economic and housing characteristic for American Samoa, Guam and the U.S. Virgin Islands.
+While the 2020 Island Areas Censuses operation was successful, the COVID-19 pandemic impacted the quality of the collected data on detailed social, economic and housing characteristics for American Samoa, Guam and the U.S. Virgin Islands.
 To ensure the Census Bureau’s high data quality standards are met, adjustments were made to data products reporting population and housing characteristics.

 Data users should consider the following when using Guam’s data products:

-• Detailed characteristics of military households and housing units in Guam were not collected in 2020.
+• Detailed characteristics of military households and military housing units in Guam were not collected in 2020.
 As a result, data tables for these characteristics do not include the population living on military installations.
 Direct comparisons between the 2010 and 2020 responses for Guam should note these differences.

 • Data tables reporting social and economic characteristics do not include the group quarters population in the table universe.
 As a result, impacted 2020 data tables should not be compared to 2010 and other past census data tables reporting the same characteristics.
 The Census Bureau advises data users to verify table universes are the same before comparing data across census years.